roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

 2. Connect one model and one or more views, without making them know.
 3. Observe the model they are connected to.
 4. Provide handlers for gtk signals (declared in the views connected to it)
+5. Optionally autoconnects View's widget signals to its methods, with a simple naming convention (new in version 1.99.2).
-5. Setting up widgets that depend on the model.
+6. Setting up widgets that depend on the model.
 For example setting up of ``gtk.TreeView`` whose ``gtk.TreeModel`` lives within the model (see :ref:`gtk.TreeView`)
-6. Setting up :ref:`adapters`
+7. Setting up :ref:`adapters`

 This is the typical structure of a controller::